richard-scryber/scryber.core/docs/components/pages_reference.rst

 * footer - Optional, but always sited at the bottom of a page

 If a page has a header or footer the available space for the content will be reduced.
+Headers and footers can contain any content in the same way as any other block.

 .. code-block:: html